Sanctuary (1961 film): Plot

-In 1928, in the county of Yoknapatawpha, Mississippi, Nancy Mannigoe, a 30-year-old black woman, is condemned to death for the willful murder of the infant son of her white employer Mrs. Gowan Stevens, the former Temple Drake.
-On the eve of the scheduled execution, Temple tries to save Nancy by telling her father, the governor, of the events leading up to the murder.
+In 1928 in Yoknapatawpha, Mississippi, a Black woman named Nancy Mannigoe is condemned to death for the willful murder of the infant son of her white employer Mrs. Gowan Stevens, the former Temple Drake.
+On the eve of the scheduled execution, Temple tries to save Nancy by telling her father, the governor, of the events preceding the murder in flashback sequences beginning six years earlier, when Temple was a college girl dating Gowan Stevens.

-Six years earlier, Temple was a pleasure-loving college girl carrying on a flirtatious romance with young Gowan Stevens.
-One night, Gowan got drunk and took her to a backwoods still where she was raped by Candy Man, a Cajun bootlegger.
-The next morning, although in a state of semi-shock, she willingly submitted to more of his lovemaking, and then agreed to live with him in a New Orleans brothel.
-Nancy became her personal maid, and Temple reveled in her new life, until Candy Man was reported killed in an auto accident and Temple was forced to go home.
-Marriage to Gowan followed; but for Temple it was a dull life, and she hired Nancy as a servant to remind her of the brothel life she had loved so much.
-Suddenly, Candy Man returned, and Temple decided to abandon her home and marriage and once more run off with him.
-To bring Temple to her senses and prevent her from ruining her life, Nancy sacrificed the infant child by smothering it to death.
+One night, Gowan becomes drunk and takes Temple on a wild drive, crashing the car in the Mississippi backwoods.
+They take refuge at a house run by a bootlegger named Candy Man, who rapes her.
+However, the next day, she willingly submits to him and begins to fall in love with him, living with him in a New Orleans brothel.
+Although Candy is verbally and physically abusive, Temple is devoted to him.
+His black maid Nancy repeatedly tries to warn Temple of the evil surrounding her, to no avail.

+Candy is seemingly killed in a fiery crash while being pursued by police, and with nowhere to turn, Temple reports herself as a hostage and is returned home.
+She reluctantly marries Gowan and assumes a life of privilege, and the couple have two sons.
+While on a tour of a prison for narcotics offenders, Temple spots Nancy and frees her so that Nancy can be her maid.

+One night, Candy (who survived the crash) reappears and seduces Temple, who cannot resist him.
+He convinces her to abandon her life and husband and run away with him.
+Nancy pleads with Temple to rethink her decision and stay, but Temple is determined to take the baby and flee with Candy.
+Just before Temple is about to leave, she discovers that the baby is dead.
+Nancy admits to having smothered the baby in a desperate attempt to prevent Temple from leaving.

-Though shocked by the candor of his daughter's confession, the governor is unable to grant a pardon for Nancy.
-The next morning Temple visits Nancy in her cell.
-As the two women beg each other's forgiveness, Temple realizes that it is only through Nancy's sacrifice that she has been able to find salvation.
+Though shocked by his daughter's confession, the governor is unable to grant a pardon for Nancy.
+The next morning, Temple visits Nancy in her cell and they beg for forgiveness from each other.
+Temple realizes that it is only through Nancy's sacrifice that she has been able to find salvation.

 E. Pauline Degenfelder of Worcester Public Schools estimated that thirty percent of the plot takes place in the present time with the remainder in flashback; of that seventy percent flashback material, she attributed forty percent to the original novel, eight percent to the sequel novel, and the remainder to "a transition between Sanctuary and Requiem".
 The Lee Goodwin/Tommy element is not included.
 A car accident was used as a plot device for Temple to be discovered as, due to the absence of the aforementioned element, Horace Benbow is not in this version and therefore cannot track her down.

-Cast

-Horace Benbow, Lee Goodwin, and Tommy do not appear in this version.

-Degenfelder wrote that the merging of characters results in "ludicrous coincidence" being a feature of the plot.